tubaarif-dev/deloitte-data-analytics-job-simulation/README.md

 ---

-# Task 2: Employee Equality Score Classification
+## Task 2: Employee Equality Score Classification

-## Background
+### Background

-Daikibo Industrials also requested support in reviewing employee equality scores generated by Deloitte's forensic technology team.
+Daikibo Industrials also requested support in reviewing employee equality scores generated by Deloitte's Forensic Technology team.

 Each employee role had already been assigned an Equality Score ranging from **-100 to +100**, where **0 represented ideal equality**.

 The objective was to classify each score according to predefined business rules.

----

-## Classification Rules
+### Classification Rules

 | Equality Score | Classification |
 |---------------|----------------|